Petrimus/ip_fetch_test/README.md

 ## Instruction
 1. Clone or download this repo.
-  It contains a small size web site with plain javascript, html and css.
+  It contains a small size web site with plain javascript, html, css and small db.json file for json-server.

 2. Open vs code
 3. Open index.html by right clicking it.
 There are no servers installed so you have refresh the page when change the code.